git-lost-data-science/Git-Lost/README.md

 # Git-Lost
-Project Group for Data Science Exam.
+Project Group for the Data Science Exam.